jeevan11jacob-svg/task-manager-devops/README.md

 no space left on device
 ```

-Disk usage was checked and the Docker storage situation was corrected before continuing.
+Disk usage was checked and the Docker storage situation was corrected before continuing with the build process.

+---

-### CloudWatch Agent credentials
+### CloudWatch Agent Credentials

 The CloudWatch Agent initially reported: